SpencerAP/portal-asset-manager/README.md

 PhotoShelter allows users to host files such as images, JS, and CSS for use in customizing their portals/websites.
 This is a mini app that helps you see what assets are being stored and manage them as you wish.

+The app uses OAuth2 for authenticating into PhotoShelter.
+No state is persisted though, so you'll have to reauth with every page reload.

 ## Requirements

 A webserver with PHP 7.1+